-Hanlon, G.W., Denyer, S.P., Hodges, N.A., Brant, J.A., Lansley, Alison and Al-Rustamani, W.A.
+Hanlon, Geoff, Denyer, Stephen, Hodges, N.A., Brant, J.A., Lansley, Alison and Al-Rustamani, W.A.
 (2004) Biofilm formation and changes in bacterial cell surface hydrophobicity during growth in a CAPD model system Journal of Pharmacy and Pharmacology, 56 (7). pp. 847-854.
 ISSN 0022-3573Full text not available from this repository.

 Peritonitis is a frequent complication of continuous ambulatory peritoneal dialysis (CAPD), with patients suffering recurrent attacks.
 The microorganisms most frequently implicated in the infection are the skin microflora, in particular, the coagulase-negative staphylococci such as Staphylococcus epidermidis.
 These microorganisms gain access to the peritoneal cavity via the in-dwelling silicone rubber catheter in the abdominal wall and often persist as biofilms on the surface of the catheter.
 The surface characteristics of S. epidermidis were monitored during growth in a CAPD in-vitro model together with their ability to adhere to silicone rubber substrata.
 Fresh dialysis fluid exerted an injurious effect on the cells leading to a decrease in cell numbers but during the simulated dialysis period the cells adapted to the applied stresses.
 Over a 96-h period in the model both a clinical isolate and a skin isolate of S. epidermidis adopted a more hydrophobic phenotype.
 The data presented here show that the bacteria grown in this in-vivo reflective CAPD model continually adapt to their environment and become more tolerant to the stresses imposed.
 The adapted cells were seen to colonise silicone rubber substrata.

 |Subjects:||C000 Biological and Biomedical Sciences|